What is a DC motor?

 Field Coil or Stator

-A field coil of a DC motor is a non-moving part on which winding is wound to produce a magnetic field.
+A DC motor field coil is a non-moving part on which winding is wound to produce a magnetic field.
 This electro-magnet has a cylindrical cavity between its poles.

 Commutator and Brushes